Thank you to everyone who joined us on Thursday, May 18 at the beautiful Wildersmoor House for McLean Project for the Arts’ 2023 Spring Benefit.

 Individual tickets are on sale now!

-Now in its 60th year, MPA relies on the funds raised at Spring Benefit to further its mission of connecting art & community.
-Co-chaired by Mary Cull and Anne Polk, the event will feature fare from Windows Catering, music, and more.
+MPA relies on the funds raised at Spring Benefit to further its mission of connecting art & community.
+Co-chaired by Marsha Muawwad and Natalie von Seelen, the event will feature music from The Bitter Dose Combo and harpist Abbie Palmer, fare from Windows Catering, and more.
 Don’t miss your chance to be a part of this enchanting evening under the stars!

 If you’re new to MPA, let us tell you more about what we do!